Bursa Day Trip

 Take a break from the crowded streets of Istanbul with a day-trip to the city of Bursa!
 After a convenient hotel pick-up, scenic drive and ferry trip, you'll arrive in Bursa.
 Our guide will take you to see all the main sights including the Grand Mosque, the Green Tomb and its famous Iznik tiles, a 600 year old tree, and the Bursa Silk Market.
 There are many delicious treats you might like to buy too such as freshly made Turkish Delight, jams and honey.

-Next, take the cable car up to the famous Uludağ Mountain and enjoy the view.
+Next, take the chair lift up to the famous Uludağ Mountain and enjoy the view.
 Uludağ Mountain is 2,543 metres high and is a very popular place for winter sports in Turkey.
 If the cable car is closed due to bad weather, you'll be driven to our lunch spot in our tour vehicle.
 Lunch will be served at a restaurant 800 metres up the mountain!
 If the weather is fine, you'll have some free time to explore the beautiful National Park as well.

 In the late evening, you'll be returned to your hotel in Istanbul with many wonderful memories of Bursa!